-The plan should include the required tests to be performed to commission each major water system.
-Tests may include flow rate monitoring to ensure that equipment meets the manufacturer's specified flow rate.
-This measurement can be done through a flow meter or spot flow measurement.
+Language should be incorporated into the contract that requires all net zero water equipment and features are commissioned during the construction phase, as well as upon completion of construction of the building.
+This will ensure that the building's water systems are installed and tested to perform per the specifications of the design.
+A commissioning plan should be developed that includes the overall objectives, commissioning strategies, and project team.
+The plan should also include the required tests to be performed to commission each major water system.
+These tests may include flow rate monitoring to ensure that equipment meets the manufacturers' specified flow rate.
 In addition, all equipment should be tested to ensure the connections are not leaking.
-For alternative water and wastewater systems, it is recommended that the commissioning plan includes a requirement for water quality testing to confirm that the treatment system is producing the desired level of filtration and/or disinfection.
+For alternative water and wastewater systems, it is recommended that the commissioning plan includes a requirement for water quality testing and monitoring, including those required by applicable regulations and discharge permits, to confirm that the treatment system is consistently producing the desired level of treatment including filtration and/or disinfection.19